anthonymendez/Toeknee-s-Simple-Tools/README.md

-# Toeknee's Simple Tools Minecraft Mod
+# Toeknee's Simple Tools Minecraft Mod - [Modrinth Page](https://modrinth.com/mod/toeknees-simple-tools)

 This is a simple mod that adds simple tools to the game.
 No fuss.